-HNRS 4108 Honors Project IV: Presentation (1)
+HNRS 4204 Honors Project IV: Presentation (2)

 This course provides the opportunity for the student to revise his or her honors project for final submission to the university's Honors Committee and to publicly present a project, either at the university or at an appropriate academic conference.
 Upon approval of the project by the Honors Committee, the student will be recommended for Graduation with Distinction.
-Prerequisites: Sixty (60) credit hours, six (6) of which in the student's major, by the beginning of the first semester of the project; an overall GPA of 3.5; and a GPA in the student's major of 3.75.
+Prerequisites: HNRS 4303, an overall GPA of 3.5, and a GPA in the student's major of 3.75.

-HNRS 4205 Honors Project I: Proposal (2)
+HNRS 4301 Honors Project I: Proposal (3)